Environmental Risk Management

 Low to Medium Risk

-The risk of damage to an organisation’s image and brand as a result of its actions or perceived inaction on climate-related issues.
+The risk of damage to an organisation’s image and brand due to its actions or perceived inaction on climate-related issues.

-• A perceived lack of climate action could dampen investor confidence and decrease in availability of funding.
+• A perceived lack of climate action could dampen investor confidence and decrease the availability of funding.

-• AA REIT is managing potential reputational risks through regular and robust stakeholder engagement (Please see pages 90 to 91 for more information on AA REIT’s stakeholder engagement efforts).
+• AA REIT manages potential reputational risks through regular and robust stakeholder engagement.
+Please see pages 94 to 95 for more information on AA REIT’s stakeholder engagement efforts.

-• AA REIT is constantly assessing and implementing new initiatives (e.g. more energy efficient equipment and development of smart metering) to reach its SBTi target.
+• AA REIT regularly assess and implements new initiatives where necessary to reach its SBTi target.

 Market